 UNE has established partnerships with businesses from across the ocean foods industry.
 For your master's project, you will have the opportunity to collaborate closely with industry partners, gaining first-hand experience in their category and building long-term relationships.

 Your focus during this 12-month program will be a customized master’s project.
 After two-week team residencies in Iceland and Maine, and a course on research techniques, you'll begin intensive work on your project, staying in touch with your class through weekly meetings and lectures from thought leaders.

-This 12-month degree program will combine the strengths of these institutions to examine holistically ocean foods value chains in fisheries and aquaculture, and their interactions with marine governance, law, management, and policy.
-The program’s goal is to train the next generation of sustainability-minded leaders who will pioneer the sustainable development of North Atlantic/Arctic “farm to fork” and “port to plate” ocean food systems.
+This 12-month degree program combines the strengths of these institutions to holistically examine ocean foods value chains in fisheries and aquaculture, and their interactions with marine governance, law, management, and policy.

-Students enrolled in the PSM in Ocean Food Systems will earn a UNE degree while benefiting from the expertise of instructors, researchers, and industry professionals throughout the North Atlantic, and building the skills and networks needed for success in the 21st century innovation economy.
-Courses, seminars, and workshops conducted by UNE, Akureyri, and Holar faculty via Global Classroom technologies will allow students in Maine and Iceland to work together to deepen their knowledge and skills.
+You will earn a UNE degree while benefitting from the expertise of instructors, researchers, and industry professionals working on similar issues in North Atlantic countries, building skills and networks needed for success in the 21st century innovation economy.
+Courses, seminars, and workshops conducted by UNE, Akureyri, and Holar faculty via Global Classroom technologies deepen your understanding of shared ocean food systems issues and potential shared solutions.

 For more information, contact our Portland Campus office at (207) 221-4225 or email@example.com.
 We are located in Hersey Hall room 108 at 716 Stevens Ave., Portland, Maine.
 Our office hours are Monday–Friday, from 8 a.m. to 4:30 p.m.